MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/ostream-iterator-class.md

 ### <a name="remarks"></a>Açıklamalar

-Şablon parametresi için bir eşanlamlı türüdür `Traits`.
+Tür, şablon parametresi `Traits`için bir eş anlamlı.

 ### <a name="example"></a>Örnek